 Exam essays:

 I try to be understanding about examination pressure and time constraints with exam essays, but I do still expect essays on exams to be effective in overall focus, structure and development.
-Typically, I do not expect introductions and conclusions to be so thoroughly developed in exam essays as in formal papers outside of class, and I tend to be more forgiving with grammar and mechanics.
+Typically, I do not expect introductions and conclusions to be so thoroughly developed in exam essays as in formal papers outside of class, and I tend not to stress grammar and mechanics too much.
 But by and large I expect your exam essays to meet the most important criteria for formal out-of-class essays outlined below, with the notable difference that I would not typically expect exam essays to include quotations or to meet specific word counts.

 Grading criteria for threaded online discussions